Connesus/.github/profile/README.md

-## Hi 👋 This is github of connecus-team
+## Hi Everyone 👋 This is github of connecus-team
-## Team made by Vietnam Blockchain Innovation Lab - VBI
 ### We are researching and developing better products,platform or services with Blockchain technology
 If you have any question, please contact us.
 Have a nice day everyone !
 <p align='center'> Contact us! </p>